Jaguar XF saloon - Engines, drive & performance

 The Jaguar XF is fun to drive, although its advanced diesel engines are more about smoothness and economy than punchy acceleration

 Following the example set by its smaller XE sister, the Jaguar XF is a real contender in its class and we think it’s close to the BMW 5 Series when it comes to driving fun and handling prowess.
-Its entry-level hi-tech diesel engines are more focused on low running costs than high performance, but sportier engines are available for those who want them.
+Its entry-level hi-tech diesel engines are more focused on low running costs than high performance, but sportier petrol engines are available for those who want them.

 The Jaguar XF is a comfortable car and among the very best to drive of its type.
 You can tweak the steering, engine and gearbox settings, and on cars fitted with adaptive suspension, the firmness can be adjusted for a sportier drive.

 In place of a regular traction-control system, Jaguar offers something called All-Surface Progress Control (ASPC) – a development of technology from the company’s off-road-focused sister brand Land Rover to make driving on snow, ice or wet grass easier.
 When activated, it overrides your accelerator and braking inputs at low speed if you’re struggling for grip, allowing you to focus solely on steering the car.

 If you want even more traction in these conditions, Jaguar also offers four-wheel drive for the XF.
-It’s available with the 178, 237bhp and 296bhp diesel engines and automatic gearbox and provides greater grip in slippery conditions.
+It’s available with the D200 diesel and P300 petrol, providing greater grip in slippery conditions.
 Most of the time you don’t notice it working – it’s as much fun as the regular, rear-wheel-drive XF, but provides extra reassurance on wet and slippery surfaces, and reduces the chances of wheelspin if you need to pull away quickly.

 Jaguar XF diesel engines